Siri-Konda/dock_it_up_siri/iAssgn1/assignment-2/README.md

 docker run -d --name web --network webnet -p 8080:80 web-image
 ```

-### 5. Test that the web container can reach the API container using container name:
+### 5. Test whether the web container can reach the API container using the container name:

 Run this code: